Career Guide

 The path to becoming a Connecticut game warden follows five core steps:

-1. Meet the baseline — Confirm U.S. citizenship, age 21, education (High school diploma + bachelor's preferred), and a clean background for Connecticut.
+- Lock in the basics — U.S. citizenship, the minimum age of 21, high school diploma + bachelor's preferred, and a clean record are the entry bar in Connecticut.

-3. Apply and pass the entrance exams — Connecticut Department of Energy and Environmental Protection (DEEP) administers a written exam, physical agility test, oral interview, and background investigation.
+- Submit your application and clear the exam battery — The Connecticut Department of Energy and Environmental Protection (DEEP) stages a written test, physical agility assessment, oral board, and background investigation.

-4. Graduate from the academy — Complete the Connecticut Police Academy (POST-C certified) program.
+- Earn your academy diploma — Finish the Connecticut Police Academy (POST-C certified) program.

 For the full nationwide walkthrough, see our how to become a game warden guide.